 First of all, what is Caddy?

-It’s written in Golang, and a simple to download binary with no dependencies, and both the developer experience and documentation is absolutely stellar.
+It’s written in Golang, and is a simple-to-download binary with no dependencies.
+Both the developer experience and documentation is absolutely stellar.

-Also, given that it’s quite a bit new than other well known web servers, it has a number of quality of life features that make working with it a pleasure.
+It’s quite a bit newer than other well known web servers, and it has a number of quality of life features that make working with it a pleasure.

 Ok, why would I consider using it over tried and tested tools like nginx and the rest?